Gedlex/nonlinear-robust-MPC/README.md

 ## Description

 This repository contains the MATLAB code that accompanies the semester project:
-> Erdin, Alexander “A Comparison on Robust MPC Methods for Nonlinear Systems”
+> Erdin, Alexander “A Comparison on Robust MPC Methods for Nonlinear Systems”, 2024.
-> 2024.

 ![Project Image](figs/PQR_N_tightening.svg)